shanapu/MyJailbreak/README.md

 ```
 - sm_hide - Allows players to vote for a hide
 - sm_sethide - Allows the Admin or Warden to set hide as next round

+- set your own custom command. take a look at "sm_hide_cmd"
 ```
 ##### Cvars
 ```
 - sm_hide_version - Shows the version of the SourceMod plugin MyJailbreak - hide
+- sm_hide_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "seek" results in !seek /seek & sm_seek
 - sm_hide_setw: 0 - disabled, 1 - allow Warden to set next round ffa.
 Default 1
 - sm_hide_seta: 0 - disabled, 1 - allow Admin to set next round ffa round.
 Default 1
 - sm_hide_vote: 0 - disabled, 1 - allow player to vote for ffa.
 Default 1